Brandonpinos/SecurityPals-Operator-Framework/self-assessment.md

 Containerization solves this problem.
 Containerization is the process of packaging an application with all its dependencies into a single, self-contained unit called a container.
 This would include the application code, source tools, runtime libraries, and more.
 By providing an isolated environment, this ensures that the application would be consistent in running on multiple different machines, regardless of the individual conditions.
 Containerization allows for ease of use, portability, scalability, and efficient deployment of applications.

-A developer team seeking to utilize these benefits for their application would find Kubernetes very helpful.
-Kubernetes is an open source containerization platform that automates application deployment, updates, and overall management.
+Kubernetes is a control system that helps manage and run applications with multiple software components.
+An open source containerization platform, Kubernetes automates application deployment, updates, and overall management.
 It provides the container infrastructure and allows developers to define their application requirements.
 These reasons alone with a host of other benefits would be a great help to any development team.

-However, setting up and configuring Kubernetes clusters can pose a challenge for developers unfamiliar with Kubernetes.
+However, setting up and configuring Kubernetes clusters can pose a challenge for developers unfamiliar with its complexities.
 It requires an in-depth understanding of networking, infrastructure, and storage concepts.
 These are significant learning curves that create a “threshold filter” of sorts that leads developers to deciding on a different alternative to Kubernetes.

-Operator Framework is a solution to this problem along with providing several benefits that Kubernetes does not natively supply.
-Operator Framework allows developers to build Operators with languages and libraries that they are already familiar with.
+Red Hat's OpenShift which utilizes an Operator Framework is a solution to this problem along with providing several benefits that Kubernetes does not natively supply.
+The Operator Framework allows developers to build Operators with languages and libraries that they are already familiar with.
 Operators built with Operator Framework allow for even more options for automation of tasks and workflows beyond the basic functionalities provided by Kubernetes.
 Overall Operator Framework complements the benefits that Kubernetes offers by providing the specialized tools for easier learning for developers, better automation, and better scalability making Kubernetes an easier and more powerful tool.

 ### Actors
-Operator Framework is comprised of a few different parts including
+Operator Framework is comprised of the following parts

 #### Operator Framework SDK
 The framework used to build and package Operators.
 Using Operator SDK allows developers to easily automate and manage any Operators they create.
 It constructs basic manifests such as the CRD, RBAC, Dockerfile­, and the primary file "main.go", and offers some sample illustrations.
 The user interacts with the Operator SDK through a command line interface (CLI) to create, test, and build operators and manage the Operator Life Cycle Manager (OLM) installation in the cluster.